 You might also like: Aphids: What Are They How To Identify & Get Rid Of Them

 They can eat up to three times their body weight in plant material and grow up to 1 ½ inches long.
 They’re most destructive during the last few days of their development since this is when they munch on the leaves of your crops the most.

 They’re considered one of the most problematic cabbage pests.
 This is because they eat large areas on the lower surface of the leaf, leaving the upper surface intact.

-The fourth and fifth instars chew large holes, and usually do not feed at the leaf margin.
+The fourth and fifth instars chew large holes and usually do not feed at the leaf margin.
 They also tend to eat baby cabbage plants.
-Plus, they can leave behind a sticky frass that can contaminate your plants.
+Plus, they can leave behind sticky frass that can contaminate your plants.

-Adult cabbage looper gray moths or diamondback moths don’t do as much damage since they feed on nectar instead of plant material.
+Adult cabbage looper gray moths or diamondback moths don’t do as much damage as the cabbage looper damage since they feed on nectar instead of plant material.

 What Plants Do Cabbage Loopers Affect?

 Cabbage loopers generally prefer cruciferous vegetables like cabbages and broccoli.
 They grow on these plants faster because of their nutritional content.